 High-tech enterprises are training their salespeople “like crazy,” Miller says, because they launch new products so frequently.
 “And they must train retail clerks, who sell the products of six manufacturers, not just one.”

 High-tech product training must be fast and frequent, but not necessarily thorough.
-“If you don’t get 100 percent (continued on page 2)
+“If you don’t get 100 percent of (continued on page 2)